-Our local manufacturers are generally coming out of the recession very well, but they are held back by a lack of skilled workers.
+We must also continue to address the lack of skilled workers in or state.
 This skills gap is not unique to our area and it is one of our most urgent challenges.
 I have supported the Fast Track program to provide grants for training workers and I authored legislation to provide better career counseling to our students.

 Paid for by Joel Kitchens for Assembly